PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   INT32/INT64 constants rotate in place; a constant with any unrelated use is cloned once for the planned size/offset Reshapes.
 Inferred `-1` values and option metadata stay symbolic.
+- Pseudo-LeakyReLU layout recovery and native activation fusion remain one ordered composite contract.
+The passthrough owner exposes a focused transaction entry point for rejection tests, while production always runs the indexed fusion afterward on the same ModelIRGraphIndex.
+- The Sub join is order-sensitive: only
+  `positive_relu - alpha * relu(-x)` is accepted.
+Every inverse post alias is
+  grouped by exact slot, one public alias may be representative, and observable legacy NCHW use gets a local adapter immediately after the join.
+- The local adapter reuses the typed immutable pre-permutation.
+No post- permutation constant is reversed or recast, so an INT64 or shared constant retains both its bytes and every unrelated consumer contract.
 - The exporter remains the ordered orchestration owner; match/guard/rewrite decisions move to `pytorch_fast_precanonicalize_policy.py` one coherent family at a time.